 - Network monitoring-With this option, the target will monitor the source using a network ping. - Monitor these addresses-Select each Source IP Address that you want the target to monitor. - Monitoring method-This option determines the type of network ping used for failover monitoring. - Network service-Source availability will be tested by an ICMP ping to confirm the route is active. - Replication service-Source availability will be tested by a UDP ping to confirm the Double-Take service is active. - Network and replication services-Source availability will be tested by both an ICMP ping to confirm the route is active and a UDP ping to confirm the Double-Take service is active.
-Both pings must fail in order to trigger a failover. - Failover trigger-If you are monitoring multiple IP addresses, specify when you want a failover condition to be triggered. - One monitored IP address fails-A failover condition will be triggered when any one of the monitored IP addresses fails.
+Both pings must fail in order to trigger a failover. - Only one primary IPv6 address can be monitored for failover when using the replication service monitoring method.
+Therefore, if you have multiple IPv6 addresses per subnet, failover monitoring may not work properly with the replication service monitoring method.
+To ensure proper failover monitoring, use IPv4 addresses or use only a single IPv6 address per subnet with the replication service monitoring method.
+You can use the network service monitoring method with any IPv4 or IPv6 configuration. - Failover trigger-If you are monitoring multiple IP addresses, specify when you want a failover condition to be triggered. - One monitored IP address fails-A failover condition will be triggered when any one of the monitored IP addresses fails.
 If each IP address is on a different subnet, you may want to trigger failover after one fails. - All monitored IP addresses fail-A failover condition will be triggered when all monitored IP addresses fail.
 If there are multiple, redundant paths to a server, losing one probably means an isolated network problem and you should wait for all IP addresses to fail.